mathesar-foundation/mathesar/docs/docs/install/docker-compose/under-the-hood.md

 This installation process creates the following files in the Mathesar configuration directory:

 - `.env`.
 This file defines the environment inside of the various Mathesar `docker` containers.
 It should be kept safe, since it has sensitive information about the passwords you set for Mathesar.
 If you've forgotten your admin username or password, look at this file.
-- `docker-compose.common.yml`.
-This file contains the dependency services used by `docker-compose.yml`.
 - `docker-compose.yml`.
 This is the main file defining the Mathesar containers listed above, and the connections between them.